-- attract and retain capable executives who are important to the success of the Company, - reward them for performance, - provide them with a strong incentive to increase shareholder value, and - accomplish the foregoing in as fair, understandable and cost-effective manner as possible.
+- attract and retain capable executives who are important to the success of the Company, - reward them for performance, - provide them with a strong incentive to increase shareholder value, and accomplish the foregoing in as fair, understandable and cost-effective manner as possible.

-Executive compensation during 1996 consisted of salary, a management incentive bonus and stock options.
+Executive compensation during 1997 consisted of salary, a management incentive bonus and stock options.
 In authorizing and approving compensation increases and awards for executive officers (other than the Chief Executive Officer), the Committee relies principally upon the recommendations of the Chief Executive Officer.

 Base salaries for new executive officers are initially determined by evaluating the responsibilities of the position held, the experience of the individual and the competitive marketplace for comparable executive talent.
 Subsequent yearly adjustments are made by reference to changes in duties and responsibilities, competitive market conditions and personal performance.
-In approving the increases to base salaries for 1996, the Committee targeted the Company's pay levels to correspond with approximately the 75th percentile of salaries paid by other consumer non-durable products companies surveyed in Management Compensation Services Project 777 Executive Compensation Study, whose participants partially overlap with the companies included in the Russell 1000 Consumer Discretionary Economic Sector (the "Russell Sector") set forth in the above graph.
+In approving the increases to base salaries for 1997, the Committee generally targeted the Company's pay levels to correspond with approximately the 75th percentile of salaries paid by other consumer non-durable products companies surveyed in Management Compensation Services Project 777 Executive Compensation Study, whose participants partially overlap with the companies included in the Russell 1000 Consumer Discretionary Economic Sector (the "Russell Sector") set forth in the above graph.
 The Frank Russell Company does not publish compensation data for the companies included in the Russell Sector.

-Approximately 1,370 employees, including executive officers, were eligible for annual management incentive bonuses with respect to fiscal 1996.
-During 1996, the Committee, upon the recommendations of an outside compensation consultant, approved the establishment of corporate and business unit bonus pools based on fixed formulae keyed to corporate and business unit performance.
-A certain fixed percentage of a designated amount of corporate pre-tax profits with respect to corporate participants and differing fixed percentages of differing designated amounts of business unit pre-tax profits with respect to all other participants plus a higher fixed percentage of pre-tax profits above the designated fixed amounts of pre-tax profits were put into a pool to fund individual bonus awards.
-The designated fixed amounts of pre-tax profits for the corporation and individual business units are to increase by a fixed percentage each year with the same lower fixed percentage of pre-tax profits to apply to such higher designated pre-tax profit amount and the higher fixed percentage to apply only if such higher pre-tax profit amount is exceeded.
-In addition, individual awards to corporate participants are conditioned on the Company's achieving a certain fixed percentage return on equity.
-Corporate and business unit performance objectives were principally determined by management and the outside consultant on the basis of a budget review carried out by senior management with respect to each operating unit which in turn formed the basis for the 1996 operating plan prepared by senior management and approved by the Board in February 1996.
+Approximately 1,280 employees, including executive officers, were awarded annual management incentive bonuses with respect to fiscal 1997.
+During 1997, corporate and business unit bonus pools were established based on fixed formulae keyed to corporate and business unit performance.
+A certain fixed percentage of a designated base amount of corporate pre-tax profits with respect to certain corporate participants and differing fixed percentages of differing designated base amounts of business unit pre-tax profits with respect to all other participants plus a higher fixed percentage of pre-tax profits above the base amounts of pre-tax profits were put into a pool to fund individual bonus awards.
+The base amounts of pre-tax profits for the corporation and individual business units were enlarged by a fixed percentage from those designated in 1996 with the same lower fixed percentage of pre-tax profits applied to such higher base pre-tax profit amount and the higher fixed percentage applied only if such higher base pre-tax profit amount was exceeded.
+In addition, individual awards to certain corporate participants were conditioned on the Company's achieving a certain fixed percentage return on equity.
 Target bonuses for executive officers (other than the Chief Executive Officer) range from 30% to 45% of base salary.
-Formula bonuses in excess of 100% of base salary require special Committee review and approval.
-The management incentive bonus for executive officers who are deemed to have corporate-wide responsibility (which include all the executive officers named in the summary compensation table below) was based 75% on corporate performance and 25% on individual performance (except for the Chief Executive Officer, see "1996" Compensation of the Chief Executive Officer" below).
+Maximum bonuses in excess of 100% of base salary require special Committee review and approval.
+The management incentive bonus for executive officers who are deemed to have corporate-wide responsibility (which include all the persons named in the summary compensation table below) was based 75% on corporate performance and 25% on individual performance (except for the Chief Executive Officer, see "1997 Compensation of the Chief Executive Officer" below).
 The management incentive bonus for those individuals deemed to have business unit responsibility was weighted 75% for business unit performance and 25% for individual performance.
-The 1996 management bonuses for executive officers were based in part on the applicable corporate and business unit performance and in part on the contribution of the individual.
+The 1997 management bonuses for executive officers were based in part on the applicable corporate and business unit performance and in part on the contribution of the individual.